Facilities & Resources

 Our classrooms are designed to be calm, organised and distraction free.
 Each classroom is spacious, airy and fully equipped to include individual climate control, high frequency non-flicker lighting and internet connected interactive white boards.

-Our onsite multi disciplinary team consists of an Occupational Therapist, a Specialist Speech and Language Therapist and a Clinical Psychologist.
+Our onsite Wellbeing team consists of an Occupational Therapist, a Specialist Speech and Language Therapist, Music Therapist and a Clinical Psychologist.
 The work of this team seamlessly supports every aspect of the education and intervention at Kestrel House.
-Within the first initial weeks after a pupil is placed at Kestrel House, the MDT each carry out detailed observations and assessments.
-The MDT then will meet with classroom staff who have carried out educational baseline assessments and together IEPs and behaviour support plans will be agreed and drawn up and these will then be continuously reviewed, monitored and updated.
+Within the first initial weeks after a pupil is placed at Kestrel House, the Wellbeing team will carry out detailed observations and assessments.
+The Wellbeing Team will meet with classroom staff who have carried out educational baseline assessments and together IEPs and behaviour support plans will be agreed and drawn up and these will then be continuously reviewed, monitored and updated.

 Our Sensory Room provides opportunities for students to develop their sensory awareness in terms of touch, sight, sound, movement (vestibular) and body awareness (proprioception).
 Each class teacher has training with the Senior Occupational Therapist on how to use the Sensory Room; this includes how to use it as a multisensory approach to help access the curriculum by linking the teachers’ goals, lesson plans and themes to a sensory activity.